-As you embark on your SMS marketing journey, your mission - should you choose to accept - will be to send texts customers will love.
+SMS marketing for ecommerce is no easy task, but, your mission - should you choose to accept - is to send texts customers will love (and increase conversions in the process).

-Many e-commerce brands are taking a personalized approach to SMS marketing and generating 10x, 20x, and even 30x returns on their investment.
+The SMS marketing facts are these- ecommerce brands who are taking a personalized approach to SMS marketing are generating 10x, 20x, and even 30x returns on their investment.

 "Turns out, when given the choice, customers would rather engage via SMS messaging than by way of voice or email — a surprising fact given what many marketers expect." - Content Marketing Institute

-In this guide, we will show you how to set up your e-commerce SMS strategy so that:
+SMS for ecommerce isn’t a one-size-fits-all solution.
+In this guide, we will show you how to tailor your ecommerce SMS marketing strategy so that:

 When the idea of text message marketing surfaced in the 2000s, regulations were virtually non-existent.
 As a result, spammers and scammers went to work.